Harold Jackson (American football)

-Harold Leon Jackson (born January 6, 1946) is an American former professional football player who was a wide receiver in the National Football League (NFL) from 1968 through 1983.
-Jackson was drafted in the 12th round (323 overall) of the 1968 NFL Draft by the Los Angeles Rams.
-In 2014, Jackson was hired to serve as head coach at his alma mater Jackson State.
-He was fired five games into the 2015 season.
+Harold Leon Jackson (born January 6, 1946) is an American former football player and coach.
+He played as a wide receiver in the National Football League (NFL) from 1968 through 1983 after a two-year stint playing college football for the Jackson State Tigers.

+Jackson was selected by the Los Angeles Rams in the 12th round of the 1968 NFL draft, going on to far outperform his draft position over the course of a professional football career spanning well over a decade.

+Jackson was a first team All-Pro in 1973 and was named a second team All-Pro in two other seasons.
+He appeared in a total of five Pro Bowl games.
+He twice led the NFL in total yards receiving, finishing with over 10,000 yards gained and 76 touchdowns in more than 200 game appearances.

+College

+Jackson attended Jackson State College in Jackson, Mississippi.
+He received a degree in secondary education in 1968.
+Outside of playing football at Jackson State, he was also a sprinting champion in college, with a best time of 9.3 seconds in the 100 yard dash.

 Professional career

-After appearing in only two games during his rookie season, he was traded to the Philadelphia Eagles and quickly emerged as one of the top receivers in the NFL, finishing the 1969 season with 65 receptions for a league-best 1,116 yards and 9 touchdowns.
+After appearing in only two games during his rookie season, Jackson was traded to the Philadelphia Eagles along with defensive end John Zook for running back Israel Lang on July 7, 1969.
+He quickly emerged as one of the top receivers in the NFL, finishing the 1969 season with 65 receptions for a league-best 1,116 yards and 9 touchdowns.
 During his years with the Eagles, Jackson led the NFL in receptions in 1972 and in receiving yardage in both 1969 and 1972.

 Prior to the 1973 NFL season, the Eagles traded Jackson back to the Rams for quarterback Roman Gabriel (who was expendable as the Rams had acquired John Hadl).
 Jackson led the NFL in receiving touchdowns in 1973 with 13 and helped the Rams rebound from a 6–7–1 record the previous season to a 12–2 finish that won them the first of 7 straight NFC West Division Championships.
 Statistically, his greatest NFL game came against Dallas on October 14, 1973, when he caught 7 passes for 238 yards and 4 touchdowns (this came in the midst of a string of four games in which he caught a total of 13 passes for 422 yards for a 32.5-yard average with 8 touchdowns).

 During his career, Jackson was selected to play in the Pro Bowl five times.
 In 1972, he was named 2nd-team All-Pro by the Associated Press (AP), the Pro Football Writers Association (PFWA) and the Newspaper Enterprise Association (NEA) and was voted 1st-team All-NFC by the Associated Press (AP), The Sporting News and UPI.
 He was a consensus first-team All-Pro and All-NFC choice in 1973.
 He was voted 2nd team All-NFC by UPI in 1976, 1st team All-NFC by The Sporting News and UPI in 1977 and 2nd team All-Pro by the NEA in 1977.